Our vision is to create a connected system that supports people in their homes and communities to live healthier, happier lives.

 Under the plan, local people will have more choice, control and support to live independently with less reliance on services.
 Where people do need support from services, health and care will be more joined up and organised around the needs and preferences of the individual, their carers and family.

-Our areas of focus for the next three years include supporting schemes that provide good quality, warm and affordable housing and address fuel poverty; helping more women to stop smoking when they are pregnant and improving access to mental health support for new mothers; enhanced support to the thousands of informal carers in the district, including children and young people, to enable them to continue the vital role they play in looking after family members and friends with disabilities or health conditions; and the creation of safer, more attractive and healthier places to live and improve green space in our city and town centres.
+Our areas of focus include supporting schemes that provide good quality, warm and affordable housing and address fuel poverty; helping more women to stop smoking when they are pregnant and improving access to mental health support for new mothers; enhanced support to the thousands of informal carers in the district, including children and young people, to enable them to continue the vital role they play in looking after family members and friends with disabilities or health conditions; and the creation of safer, more attractive and healthier places to live and improve green space in our city and town centres.

 The Health and Wellbeing Board will oversee the development of detailed plans to take forward the priorities.